RLS2021/pyPlotter/README.md

-# pyPlot
+# pyPlotter
 This is the repository for a python script I wrote, which draws graphs based on user input

-pyPlot uses the libraries:
+pyPlotter uses the libraries:

 **numpy**-in order to create and store the arrays used to make the graph